Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 With regards to divorce, a military spouse could delay the proceeding under the Service Members Civil Relief Act (SCRA).
 SCRA applies to any individual who is called to active duty for more than 30 consecutive days.
 Under SCRA, when a lawsuit is filed against a deployed spouse, and the deployed spouse has never made an appearance before the court, the court may not enter a default judgment against the deployed spouse without first appointing an attorney to represent him or her.
 A “default judgment” means any ruling or decree that is adverse to the deployed military spouses interest, including a divorce judgment.
 If the deployed spouse has made an appearance, he or she could still ask the court to suspend the proceedings for at least 90 days, or reopen the judgment for further action within 60 days upon his or her return from deployment.

-About Jonathan Melton, Associate
+About Jonathan Lambert-Melton, Associate

-Jonathan S. Melton joined Gailor Hunt Davis Taylor & Gibbs, PLLC in 2013.
+Jonathan Lambert-Melton joined Gailor Hunt Davis Taylor & Gibbs, PLLC in 2013.
 Prior to joining the firm, he served as a judicial law clerk for the Honorable Richard A. Elmore of the North Carolina Court of Appeals.
 During his time at the court, Jonathan researched a variety of family law cases and applies this extensive knowledge to each matter he handles at the firm.

 About Gailor Hunt Davis Taylor & Gibbs, PLLC